 Weaver became a free agent on November 3, 2016.
-He signed a one-year contract with the Padres on February 19, 2017.
+He signed a one-year contract with the San Diego Padres on February 19, 2017.

-Statistics for Weaver in eleven seasons (2006-2016) in the major leagues include:
+Statistics for Weaver in twelve seasons (2006-2017) in the major leagues include:

 - 7 seasons with 30 or more games, with a high of 34 in 2010 and 2014

 - 4 seasons with over 200 innings pitched, with a high of 235.2 in 2011